Taxi service providers carry out private transport in vehicles for up to 8 passengers.

 Taxis must accept handicapped passengers in their vehicle as well as helping them getting in, when need be.
 Guide dogs for the blind are permitted to enter the vehicle at no extra charge.

 On the other hand, it is important to remember that some taxis may refuse to take onboard animals, even in a cage or held on a leash.
-Therefore, it is useful to specify when making the reservation if you wish to travel with animals in order to find a transport provider that will accept them.
+Therefore, it is useful to specify when making the reservation if you wish to travel with animals in order to find a driver that will accept them.

 The taxis have the right to use special lanes and this results in a huge time saving for their clients especially in urban zones with heavy traffic.